rasta-mouse/TikiTorch/README.md

 A .NET Library designed to bootstrap an agent via some initial delivery, can be used with [DotNetToJScript](https://github.com/tyranid/DotNetToJScript) in conjunction with lolbins.

 ### TikiSpawnAs
-A .NET exe used to spawn agents under different creds.
+A .NET exe used to spawn agents with alternate creds.

 ```
 > TikiSpawnAs.exe